Diocese of Rockville Centre

-The Diocese of Rockville Centre (Dioecesis Petropolitana in Insula Longa) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the Long Island region of New York State in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of New York.

-The current bishop is John Barres.
+The Diocese of Rockville Centre (Dioecesis Petropolitana in Insula Longa) is a diocese of the Catholic Church in the Long Island region of the State of New York in the United States.
+It is a suffragan diocese of the Archdiocese of New York.
+The bishop is John Barres.
 The cathedral is St. Agnes Cathedral, in Rockville Centre, New York.

 Founded in 1957, this diocese was created from territory that formerly belonged to the Diocese of Brooklyn.
 It includes all of Nassau and Suffolk counties except for Fishers Island, which is part of the Diocese of Norwich.
-As of 2005, it is the sixth-largest Catholic diocese in the United States, currently serving approximately 1.5 million people in 134 parishes.
+As of 2005, it is the sixth-largest Catholic diocese in the United States, currently serving approximately 1.5 million people.

 History

 Early history

 During the Dutch and British rule of the Province of New York in the 17th and 18th centuries, Catholics were banned from the colony.
 Richard Coote, the first colonial governor, passed a law at the end of the 17th century that mandated a life sentence to any Catholic priest.
 The penalty for harboring a Catholic was a £250 fine plus three days in the pillory.
 In 1763, Catholic Bishop Richard Challoner of London stated that:“...in New York, one may find a Catholic here and there, but they have no opportunity of practicing their religion as no priest visits them, and … there is not much likelihood that Catholic priests will be permitted to enter these provinces."After the approval of the New York Constitution in 1777, freedom of worship for Catholics was guaranteed.